ocp-power-automation/ocp4-upi-powervs/README.md

 # OCP Install

-Follow the [quickstart](docs/quickstart.md) guide to kickstart OCP installation using PowerVS.
+Follow the [quickstart](docs/quickstart.md) guide for OCP installation on PowerVS.

 # Contributing
 Please see the [contributing doc](https://github.com/ocp-power-automation/ocp4-upi-powervs/blob/master/CONTRIBUTING.md) for more details.